 What's at Stake?

 Humans are not without risk in this issue either.
-The effects latent animal viruses will have on human organ recipients are still unknown.
-Opponents of xenotransplantation fear that these viruses, when introduced into a human system might cause epidemics of diseases for which we have no immunity and for which we have no readily available cures.
+The effects that latent animal viruses could have on human organ recipients are not fully understood.
+Opponents of xenotransplantation fear that these viruses, when introduced into a human system, might cause epidemics of diseases to which we have no immunity and for which we have no readily available cures.

-According to Dr. Muhammad Mohiuddin, ethical issues based on the possibility of a disease spread from animals to humans seem to hold less water than previously thought, since PERV has not been found to infect any humans treated with pig tissues to date, nor have any epidemics arisen from infection of human farm workers involved in handling pigs.
+According to Mohiuddin, ethical issues based on the possibility of a disease spread from animals to humans seem to hold less water than previously thought, since PERV has not been found to infect any humans treated with pig tissues to date, nor have any epidemics arisen from infection of human farm workers involved in handling pigs.

 Where It Stands

-Mohiuddin, M. Clinical Xenotransplantation of Organs: Why aren’t we there yet?
+Mohiuddin, M. Clinical xenotransplantation of organs: Why aren’t we there yet?
 PLOS Med.
 4(3):e75. doi:10.1371/journal.pmed.0040075.

-Reeves, B. Animal Organs Hold Promise for Humans, Designer Pigs Goal of Med Center Research, and Special Farm Supports Research.
+Reeves, B. Animal organs hold promise for humans, designer pigs goal of med center research, and special farm supports research.
 Lincoln Journal Star online series on Medical Ethics: Tough Choices.